stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab2.md

 1. Select **Project > New Solution** or click on the button from the tools bar buttons.

 2. A Solution Configuration dialog box will appear.
-Note that the check boxes of Copy existing directives from solution and Copy custom constraints directives from solution are checked with Solution1 selected.
+Note that the check boxes of Copy directives and constraints from solution are checked with solution1 selected.
 Click the **Finish** button to create a new solution with the default settings.
    <p align="center">
    <img src ="./images/lab2/Figure10.png">
    </p>